September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 The Four Core Attachment Styles Explained

-Attachment styles work on a spectrum defined by two key factors: comfort with closeness (avoidance) and anxiety about abandonment.
-At the highest level, patterns split into secure and insecure, with insecure branching into three common types.
+Attachment styles sit on a spectrum defined by two factors: comfort with closeness (avoidance) and anxiety about abandonment.
+At a broad level, patterns split into secure and insecure, with insecure styles commonly described as anxious, avoidant, or fearful.

 Attachment styles diagram